 The home served as home to the Cullen’s for New Moon and Eclipse and was sold shortly after filming was done, with the producers opting for a shiny, new home in close by Squamish, BC for the two-part Breaking Dawn.

 The Squamish, BC house built specifically for the Cullens

 Once planning started on the new movie, a new location was set for the Cullen home.
 Only this time around, they’d be getting a house built specifically for them.

-Taking inspiration for the original Cullen residence, the real-life Hoke House, a full-scale Cullen residence was constructed near Squamish on a private 50-acre property, complete with a river.
+Taking inspiration for the original Cullen house, the real-life Hoke House, a full-scale Cullen residence was constructed near Squamish on a private 50-acre property, complete with a river.

 You can spot this house in some pretty crucial scenes throughout the 2 Breaking Dawn movies, including the outdoor wedding and the farewell scene.